 Our Honey Soy Garlicky Baked Chicken Thighs should have been Honey Soy and Garlic Grilled Chicken Thighs.
-It was one of those days where it wasn’t supposed to rain, but it did.
-So, we had to go to plan B — baked chicken thighs since they were already marinating in a delicious marinade of soy, honey, garlic, ginger, rosemary, olive oil, salt, and pepper.
-Nothing fancy, just ingredients most people have in their kitchens.
-But, boy oh boy, mixed that marinade made those baked chicken thighs.
+It was one of those days where it wasn't supposed to rain, but it did.
+So, we had to go to plan B -- oven baked chicken thighs since they were already marinating in a delicious marinade of soy, honey, garlic, ginger, rosemary, olive oil, salt, and pepper.

 Good recipe for a busy day